Hiroreco/enreco-archive/recap-data/glossary/lore/stains-entry.md

 - One tale spoke of an explorer who accidentally unearthed the corruption while seeking treasure.
 - Another followed a scholar researching the Stains, who uncovered a prophecy foretelling the world’s eventual fall.
-- A third told the account of a refugee, who witnessed the Ruination render lands uninhabitable and drive entire species to extinction.
+- A third told the account of a refugee who witnessed the Ruination render lands uninhabitable and drive entire species to extinction.

 _Note: Further information on these stories is available in the Library Archive._

 **The “Cursed” Ones**
 One particularly chilling discovery was that of the _ruin-touched_—people who had come into contact with the corruption.
-These individuals lost their sanity, their spirits twisted until they were driven to commit violence against those they once held dear.
+These individuals lost their sanity; their spirits twisted until they were driven to commit violence against those they once held dear.

 On Day 7, during the final dungeon—the Heart of Ruin—five heroes (Fuwawa, Mococo, Bijou, Nerissa, and Shiori) were also cursed.
 Unlike the stories of old, this time it felt as though an external force, perhaps **The Curse** itself, had seized control the moment they entered the dungeon.
-They turned against their comrades, until the others managed to purify and rescue them.
+They turned against their comrades until the others managed to purify and rescue them.

 [Read "The Truth of Ruin"](#text:the-truth-of-ruin) [Read "Prelude of Ruin"](#text:prelude-of-ruin)